 RE: Environmental Registry of Ontario Number 019-0422, Transforming and Modernizing the Delivery of Ontario’s Building Code Services

 Peterborough Public Health (PPH) is the Principal Authority delivering services related to Part 8 of the Ontario Building Code (OBC) for the City of Peterborough and six local municipalities within the County of Peterborough.
-Our staff related to the enforcement of the OBC includes one Chief Building Official and three qualified Inspectors for onsite sewage systems.
+Our staff related to the enforcement of the OBC include one Chief Building Official and three qualified Inspectors for onsite sewage systems.
 PPH has reviewed the discussion paper titled Transforming and Modernizing the Delivery of Ontario’s Building Code Services published by the Ministry of Municipal Affairs and Housing, Fall 2019.
 We would like to take this opportunity to comment on the discussion paper and the proposed use of an administrative authority.

 Theme 1: Getting people working in the building sector